 Course Proposals

-An academic unit wishing to create, change, or drop a course must complete a course proposal in Curriculog.
+An academic unit wishing to create, change, or drop a course must complete a course proposal in the curriculum system.
 Any academic unit may start a course creation, but the department responsible for a course must initiate a change or removal proposal.
 The majority of items on the course proposal are self-explanatory.
 Some of the most necessary or frequently missed items include:

 Contact Person: Any questions related to the proposal are directed to the contact person.

 Title (Long and Short): The long title is the official title of the course.
-The short title is limited in the number of characters and will appear on transcripts.
+The short title is limited in the number of characters and will appear on the official transcript.
 Individuals should be able to grasp the idea of the course from the title.

 Descriptions: The description, together with the title, should give students, faculty, and advisors an overview of what is covered in the course, which is valuable during enrollment, determining transfer credit, and preparing to teach the course.

 The course description does not need to be lengthy, but it should be at least a few sentences/phrases that clearly identify the major topics and/or skills to be covered in the course.
 The description must also be clear to a non-expert audience.
 The catalog description must apply to all sections and all modalities of a course to be offered over the life of the description, and thus not be tailored to an individual instructor’s version of the course.

-For example, describing the amount of time spent on a topic, style of instruction or assessment techniques is inappropriate because they change based upon the instructor’s academic freedom.
+For example, describing the amount of time spent on a topic, style of instruction, or assessment techniques is inappropriate because they change based on the instructor’s academic freedom.
 Important course elements that are part of the offering unit’s objectives for the course may be mentioned.
-For example, the description may mention that the course is writing intensive.
+For example, the description may mention that the course is writing-intensive.
 Descriptions should not encourage or recruit students to take the course.
 However, a description can discourage students from taking the course (credit is not granted for both COMM 105 and 106, BSIE students cannot receive credit for IMSE 680).

 If a course has some uncommon characteristics, the description should include useful information for students and advisors.
-For example, students will be required to participate in a lab that measures their own strength or participate in role playing.
+For example, students will be required to participate in a lab that measures their own strength or participate in role-playing.
 Special scheduling should also be included.
 For example, the course has two weekend trips or requires 160 hours of clinical time.

-Credit hours: K-State Handbook F115 has the definition of a credit hour and a half credit hour.
+Credit hours: The K-State University Handbook F115 has the definition of a credit hour and a half credit hour.
 Each course must assign an appropriate number of credit hours that fit the amount of student effort expected in the course.

 Pre- and corequisites: A prerequisite is a course or achievement that must be completed prior to enrolling in a course.
 A corequisite is a course or achievement that must be completed or occurring simultaneously with the class.

 One can also limit by major, junior or senior standing, grade in a course, or other requirements.
-Between the course title, course description and pre- and corequisites, students should be able to determine whether or not they have the necessary background to succeed in the course.
+Between the course title, course description, and pre- and corequisites, students should be able to determine whether or not they have the necessary background to succeed in the course.

 Instructors can always waive any pre- or corequisite.
 Thus, “or instructor permission” should not be included as a prerequisite condition.
 However, certain courses always require instructor permission (research courses, etc.) and instructor permission should be listed as a prerequisite.
 This instructor permission should never be preceded by “or.”